 When you go out on dates do you go armed with a bunch of questions and start interrogating your date?
 Or do you start the conversation with the intent of establishing a connection?

-Approach recruitment like dating, and you are likely to hire people who are far better suited to your business.
+Make the interview like a date and you are likely to hire people who are far better suited to your business and culture.
 The whole aim of the interview is to connect with people on a human level, not interrogate them.

-There is research to prove interviews are one of the least effective ways to identify suitable talent.
-It turns out that the skills required to do well in an interview are often not the skills required to be a success in the job.
+There is research to prove traditional/competency-based interviews are one of the least effective ways to identify suitable talent.
+Why is that?
+It turns out the skills required to do well in an interview are often not the skills required to be a success in the job.

 Businesses are literally hiring the best 'story teller' and then wondering where it all went wrong.
 I highly recommend reading Work Rules!
 By Laszlo Bock (HR director of Google.)

-You should aim for three interview stages (if it is a permanent hire.)
+You should aim for three interview stages minimum (if it is a permanent hire.)
 One of those stages should involve potential colleagues/peers, ideally in a social setting.
-The goal is to ensure that everyone feels comfortable with each other.
+The goal is to ensure that everyone feels comfortable with the dynamic.

 In my experience, a technical test, presentation or pitch relevant to the position is the best indicator of potential.
 Treat this stage as an audition for the job.
 It takes planning, but it is well worth the effort.